FixedEffects/FixedEffectModels.jl/README.md

 Its objective is similar to the Stata command `reghdfe` and the R command `felm`.

-`reg` is faster than these alternatives (see the [code used in this benchmark](https://github.com/matthieugomez/FixedEffectModels.jl/blob/master/benchmark/benchmark.md))
+`reg` is fast (see the [code used in this benchmark](https://github.com/matthieugomez/FixedEffectModels.jl/blob/master/benchmark/benchmark.md))
 ![benchmark](https://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/4c7d1db39377f1ee649624c909c9017f92484114/benchmark/result.svg)

 To install the package,